 Instructions

-- Add the peanut butter chips into the top and allow them to completely melt, stirring every few minutes.
+- Fill the bottom of the double boiler with about 1 cup of water and heat on medium low heat.
+Add the peanut butter chips into the top and allow them to completely melt, stirring every few minutes.

 - Once the peanut butter chips melt completely, pour in the sweetened condensed milk and stir to combine.
+Add in vanilla extract and stir.

 - As soon as it is mixed in well, pour it into the 8x8 pan.
 Use a spoon to gently spread the mixture around into the corners.